zantis/zed/docs/src/ai/mcp.md

 - [Framelink Figma](https://github.com/LoamStudios/zed-mcp-server-figma)
 - [Linear](https://github.com/LoamStudios/zed-mcp-server-linear)

+Browse all available MCP extensions either on [Zed's website](https://zed.dev/extensions?filter=context-servers) or directly in Zed via the `zed: extensions` action in the Command Palette.

 If there's an existing MCP server you'd like to bring to Zed, check out the [context server extension docs](../extensions/context-servers.md) for how to make it available as an extension.

-## Bring your own MCP server
+## Bring your own context server

-You can bring your own MCP server by adding something like this to your settings:
+You can bring your own context server by adding something like this to your settings:

 ```json
 {